bry/bry/README.md

     - Use Sportsara as a supplement to track students’ practice games between training sessions, document their development, assess their current skill level, and make more informed decisions for recreational program placement and/or competitive program team selection
   - For **organizers**:
     - Make club activity visible, measurable, and easier to grow together
-    - Future: Host skill balanced tournaments, self-serve livestream tournament passes (tournament PPS revenue split: 45% player pool, 40% organizer hosting, 15% Sportsara platform)
+    - Future: Host skill balanced tournaments, self-serve livestream tournament passes (tournament PPS revenue split structure: 45% player pool podium 1st-2nd-3rd, 40% organizer hosting, 15% Sportsara platform - revenue split structure promotes the growth of sport tournaments from players, organizers and Sporstara)
   - For **doubles partners**:
     - Every game strengthens your partnership and shows how you’re improving together
     - Build a doubles team profile for tournament eligibility, team sponsorship, and prize purse doubles tournament invitationals